NOTE TO TEACHERS

 a.
 In the letter to the Börners, Frankl describes his life upon returning to Vienna after the war.
 How does he not succumb to despair?
 How does his reasoning support his Logotherapy theory?

 b.
 In the fortieth-anniversary memorial speech, how does Frankl refute the concept of collective guilt?
-Support your answer using both the speech and examples from MSFM
+Support your answer using both the speech and examples from MSFM.

 c.
 In the fiftieth-anniversary memorial speech, Frankl argues that there are only two races of people in the world: the race of decent people, and the race of not-decent people.
 Do you agree?
-Support your answer using MSFM
+Support your answer using MSFM and other reputable sources.

 How do all of these writings support or refute Frankl’s Logotherapy theory?

-Notes from the Underground
+Notes from the Underground, Fyodor Dostoyevsky

-Pathologies of Power,
+Pathologies of Power, Paul Farmer

-On the Genealogy of Morality,
+On the Genealogy of Morality, Friedrich Nietzsche

-Strength in What Remains,
+Strength in What Remains, Tracy Kidder

-Thus Spoke Zarathustra,
+Thus Spoke Zarathustra, Friedrich Nietzsche

-(Adult edition), Laura Hillenbrand ABOUT THIS GUIDE’S WRITER JUDITH TURNER
+ABOUT THIS GUIDE’S WRITER

 JUDITH TURNER is a longtime educator at Terrace Community Middle School in Tampa, Florida.
 She has held Subject Area Leader positions in language arts and social studies.
 She has also served the school as an assistant principal.
 Ms. Turner received her BA in Literature and Language from the University of Wisconsin-Green Bay and her MA in Educational Leadership and Policy Studies from the University of South Florida-Tampa.